benitomartin/ibm-advanced-ds-capstone/README.md

 The dataset used has been downloaded from the [Wisconsin Breast Cancer Database](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic) and contains a set of Benign and Malignant cancers.

 This project has been developed as part of the **Advanced Data Science with IBM Specialization**.
+Feel free to ⭐ and clone this repo 😉

 ## 👨‍💻 **Tech Stack**